LlamaWritesCode/mentora-ai/README.md

-# Mentora — You Personal AI Tutor
+# Mentora — Your Personal AI Tutor

 ---